pthorkan/Rocky-Rovers-FC/README.md

 # Conclusions
 * From a first project perspective, putting theory into practice proved both challenging and insightful.
 I would of course design this project completely different if I was to start again!
 However, through trial and error I hope to have increased my knowledge and understanding dramatically!
-* Moving forward, I need to improve on the site structure to help reduce workload for site responsiveness.
+* Moving forward, I need to improve on the following:
+    * Website structure to help reduce workload for site responsiveness.
-I would also like to read up and improve on background colours and fonts.
-I also need to improve on committing to Github, ideally in a more frequent fashion rather than at the end of every day!
+    * More research into website colours and fonts.
+    * Work on commiting to Github more frequently!